QuasarApp/Qt-Secret/README.md

 ## AES
-Aes implementation was borrowed from [bricke](https://github.com/bricke/Qt-AES), because it fulfills the goals of this library. individual thanks [bricke](https://github.com/bricke) for implementing the AES encryption class.
+Aes implementation was borrowed from [bricke](https://github.com/bricke/Qt-AES), because it fulfills the goals of this library.

+Individual thanks [bricke](https://github.com/bricke) for implementing the AES encryption class.

 #### AES Levels
 The class supports all AES key lenghts